Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 * Delegates the caller to the `operator`
     * Tabulates any deposited shares across the `EigenPodManager` and `StrategyManager`, and delegates these shares to the `operator`
     * For each strategy in which the caller holds assets, updates the caller's `depositScalingFactor` for that strategy
+* Upon delegation, all funds of the `staker` are immediately slashable if the operator has allocated slashable stake for a staker's strategy to an operatorSet

 *Requirements*:
 * The caller MUST NOT already be delegated to an operator